affggh/Magisk_patcher/README.md

                       without root
             --default  generate with default instead read from device -m     Defined custom magisk path
+        patchondevice : patch on device
+                     In some reason patch on windows possibally failed... so we can use device environment to patch...
+                     The patch config will follow device instead choose -m     Defined custom magisk path

   Example :
           magisk_patcher.bat patch -i boot.img -c config.txt